Skip to content

 How much can I contribute to my 401(k)?

 The IRS sets a contribution limit each year.
-In 2024 you can contribute up to $23,000 (up to $30,500 if you will be 50 or older at any time during the calendar year), as long as your contribution doesn’t exceed your earned income for the year.
+In 2025 you can contribute up to $23,500 (up to $31,000 if you will be 50 or older at any time during the calendar year, and up to $34,250 if you will be 60 to 63 at any time during the calendar year and your plan permits), as long as your contribution doesn’t exceed your earned income for the year.
 (Employer contributions don’t count toward that limit.)
 You can stay current with contribution limits at irs.gov.

 Can I sign up for automatic increases to my contribution?